HarvardPL/formulog/examples/tutorial.md

 ### Well-formedness

-The first judgments -- defining type well-formedness -- are given in Figure 3.3.
+The first judgments---which define type well-formedness---are given in Figure 3.3.

 Typically, in Formulog, you would encode inference rules like these using Horn clauses, so let's do that here.